Finite Sample Analysis Of Dynamic Regression Parameter Learning: Introduction

 Let us first make a few remarks about the particular system (\ref{eq:lds_main_1})-(\ref{eq:lds_main_2}).
 First, as a natural model of time varying regression, this system is useful in a considerable variety of applications.
 We refer to \cite{WestHarrison}, Chapter 3, for numerous examples.
 In addition, an application to electricity consumption time series as a function of the temperature is provided in the experiments section of this paper.
 Second, one may regard the problem of estimating $\sigma,\eta$ in (\ref{eq:lds_main_1})-(\ref{eq:lds_main_2}) as a pure case of finding the optimal \textit{learning rate} for $X_t$.
 Indeed, the Kalman filter equations for (\ref{eq:lds_main_1})-(\ref{eq:lds_main_2}), are given by (\ref{eq:kalman_cov_update})-(\ref{eq:kalman_state_update}) below, where (\ref{eq:kalman_cov_update}) describes the filtered covariance update and (\ref{eq:kalman_state_update}) the filtered state update.
 Here $\bar{x}_t$ is the estimated state, given the observations $Y_1,\ldots,Y_{t}$, see \cite{WestHarrison}.

 In particular, following (\ref{eq:kalman_state_update}), the role of $\sigma$ and $\eta$ may be interpreted as regulating how much the estimate of $\bar{x}_{t+1}$ is influenced, via the operator $\frac{ C_{t+1}}{\eta^2}$, by the most recent observation and input $Y_{t+1}, u_{t+1}$.
-Roughly speaking, higher values of $\sigma$ or lower values of $\eta$ would imply that the past observations are given less weight, and result in an overfit of the forecast to the most recent observation (an illustration is given in Figure \ref{fig:params}, Appendix \ref{sec:appendix_outline}).
+Roughly speaking, higher values of $\sigma$ or lower values of $\eta$ would imply that the past observations are given less weight, and result in an overfit of the forecast to the most recent observation.
 On the other hand, very low $\sigma$ or high $\eta$ would make the problem similar to the standard linear regression, where all observations are given equal weight, and result in a \textit{lag} of the forecast.
+See Figure \ref{fig:params} in Supplementary Material Section \ref{sec:appendix_outline} for an illustration.

 Finally, it is worth mentioning that the system (\ref{eq:lds_main_1})-(\ref{eq:lds_main_2}) is closely related to the study of \emph{online gradient} (OG) methods \citep{Zinkevich2003,Hazanbook2016}.
 In this field, assuming quadratic cost, one considers the update

 where $\alpha$ is the learning rate, and studies the performance guarantees of the forecaster $\inner{\bar{x}_t}{u_{t+1}}$.
 Compared to (\ref{eq:kalman_state_update}), the update (\ref{eq:online_grad_update}) is simpler, and uses a scalar rate $\alpha$ instead of the input-dependent operator rate $C_{t+1} \big/ \eta^2$ of the Kalman filter.
 However, due to the similarity, every domain of applicability of the OG methods is also a natural candidate for the model (\ref{eq:lds_main_1})-(\ref{eq:lds_main_2}) and vice-versa.
 As an illustration, we compare the OG to Kalman filter based methods with learned $\sigma$,$\eta$ in the experiments section.